dwf981/PyToPdf/README.md

-# PyToPdf
+# ToPdf

-PyToPdf is a C# console application that generates a PDF document containing the content of specified files within a directory and its subdirectories.
+ToPdf is a C# console application that generates a PDF document containing the content of specified files within a directory and its subdirectories.
 It also includes a project tree structure at the beginning of the PDF for easy navigation.

 ## Features